takeyamayuki/NonMouse/README.md

 | :---: | :---: |:---: |:---: |:---: |
 |![](https://user-images.githubusercontent.com/22733958/134462214-af90785f-29fb-4230-a2b4-4618ee0b26dd.gif) | ![](https://user-images.githubusercontent.com/22733958/134462179-6bd5a666-92b4-4c87-a02e-711430dd5180.gif)| ![](https://user-images.githubusercontent.com/22733958/134462244-e2a4e47e-d183-44b9-ace5-b771b063289c.gif)| ![](https://user-images.githubusercontent.com/22733958/134462268-90a07833-4ecc-4b29-85c6-6925f106cbc2.gif) | ![](https://user-images.githubusercontent.com/22733958/134462278-a857012e-76a6-4abd-bdc3-53664c8cf643.gif) |

-Only the right hand is supported.
 The following hand movements are enabled only when you hold down F4.
 They can be used even if no window is active.This feature is only available on windows and mac.
 (On linux, use app-s.py which has this feature restricted.
-This is due to the fact that the keyboard library does not work with sudo on linux.
+This is due to the fact that the [keyboard library](https://github.com/boppreh/keyboard) does not work with sudo on linux.
 If anyone can get it to work, please report back at issue:)

 - cursor
     * Mouse cursor: tip of index finger → A blue circle will appear at the tip of your index finger.